github/developer.github.com/content/v3/repos/deployments.md

 succeeds, the API will return a successful merge commit.
 If merge conflicts prevent the merge from succeeding, the API will return a failure response.

 By default, [commit statuses](/v3/repos/statuses) for every submitted context must be in a 'success' state.
 The `required_contexts` parameter allows you to specify a subset of contexts that must be "success", or to specify contexts that have not yet been submitted.
 You are not required to use commit statuses to deploy.
 If you do not require any contexts or create any commit statuses, the deployment will always succeed.

 The `payload` parameter is available for any extra information that a deployment system might need.
 It is a JSON text field that will be passed on when a deployment event is dispatched.

+The `task` parameter is used by the deployment system to allow different execution paths.
+In the web world this might be 'deploy:migrations' to run schema changes on the system.
+In the compiled world this could be a flag to compile an application with debugging enabled.

-Users with push access can create a deployment for a given ref:
+Users with `repo` or `repo_deployment` scopes can create a deployment for a given ref:

     POST /repos/:owner/:repo/deployments